How a Home DNA Test Could Complicate Your Life Insurance Application

 How are DTC genetic tests regulated?

 While you can check for clinical and analytical validity yourself, the U.S. National Library of Medicine says finding stamps of approval from federal organizations, like the Clinical Laboratory Improvement Amendments, when it comes to DTC genetic testing, might be tough.
-The U.S. Food and Drug Administration (FDA) serves as a watchdog over some DTC genetic testing companies, especially those that claim to provide medical insight (it doesn’t look at ancestry tests).
+The U.S. Food and Drug Administration (FDA) regulates DTC health‑risk and certain pharmacogenetic reports as medical devices, with defined special controls for consumer comprehension and labeling (see the Genetic Health Risk classification at 21 CFR 866.5950).
+In 2024, FDA finalized a rule to bring most laboratory developed tests under phased device requirements, which will increasingly affect lab‑run DTC genetic offerings (LDT final rule; FDA press announcement).
+FDA has also aligned its quality system with ISO 13485 through the QMSR amendments.

 In 2017, the FDA officially granted 23andMe the right to market its ability to determine a consumer’s predisposition to 10 diseases or conditions.
 (Some of which could really pique the interest of your life insurer as some of the leading causes of death in the U.S., like certain types of cancers, Parkinson’s, and Alzheimer’s diseases.)
-However, the FDA, too, states that genetic variants aren’t the only players at work in disease development — lifestyle and environmental factors have impacts, too.
+However, FDA emphasizes that genetics are only one piece of risk and that consumers should not change care based on DTC reports without confirmatory testing and clinician input (FDA).

 Hasson says the marketing tactics are changing beliefs about genetics.